PrestaShop/prestashop.github.io/news/_posts/releases/2019-07-04-prestashop-1-7-6-0-rc2-release.md

  - 1.7.6.x
 ---

-Once again the PrestaShop community actively participated in the tests of the PrestaShop 1.7.6 Release Candidate.
+Once again the PrestaShop community actively participated in the testing of the PrestaShop 1.7.6 Release Candidate.
 Thanks to your involvement, 3 regressions were identified and fixed.

 Our team is glad to announce PrestaShop 1.7.6.0 Release Candidate 2.